 Next, remove the nut and turn the brake light switch counterclockwise.
 And turn the brake light switch counterclockwise.
 This should remove the brake light switch.
 On GMC vehicles, the brake light switch is normally held in by a “c” clip.
 Disconnect the battery for safety reasons; disconnect the brake light switch connector and remove the “c” clip.
 Be careful not be break the “c” clip.

 If you replaced the brake light switch and are still experiencing problems, here is what you should check.

 - Adjust Brake Light Switch (if there is room.)

 - Brake Light Fuse

 How much does it cost to replace the brake light switch?

 Normally, the brake light switch does not cost much.
-Usually ranging from $30-$100 for most vehicles, and the labor usually ranges from $50-$300 depending on the shop rate, flat rate, and difficulty of the job.
+Usually ranges from $30 to $100 for most vehicles, and the labor usually ranges from $50 to $300 depending on the shop rate, flat rate, and job difficulty.

 Note that a bad brake light switch can potentially drain your battery if the light stays on, and it can also decrease your rear brake light lifespan.

 How do you know if the brake light switch is bad?